shadow-robot/aurora/README.md

 * image                     Name of the Docker hub image to pull
 * reinstall                 Flag to know if the docker container should be fully reinstalled (default: false)
 * name                      Name of the docker container
-* ethercatinterface         Ethercat interface of the hand
+* ethercat_interface        Ethercat interface of the hand
-* nvidia-docker             Enable nvidia-docker (default: false)
+* nvidia_docker             Enable nvidia docker (default: false)
-* desktopicon               Generates a desktop icon to launch the hand (default: true)
+* desktop_icon              Generates a desktop icon to launch the hand (default: true)
-* configbranch              Specify the branch for the specific hand (Only for dexterous hand)
+* config_branch             Specify the branch for the specific hand (Only for dexterous hand)
-* shortcutname              Specify the name for the desktop icon (default: Shadow_Hand_Launcher)
+* shortcut_name             Specify the name for the desktop icon (default: Shadow_Hand_Launcher)
 * optoforce                 Specify if optoforce sensors are going to be used with a branch name (default: false)
-* launchhand                Specify if hand driver should start when double clicking desktop icon (default: true)
+* launch_hand               Specify if hand driver should start when double clicking desktop icon (default: true)
-* customerkey               Flag to prompt for customer key for uploading files to AWS (can be skipped or be set to true)
+* customer_key              Flag to prompt for customer key for uploading files to AWS (can be skipped or be set to true)
 * cyberglove               Specify the branch of sr_cyberglove_config for cyberglove configuration (default: false)
 * demo_icons                Generates desktop icons to run demos (default: false)
 </pre>